 select your language:

-The new SO-1NG TCXO UNIT was designed for a improvement of the frequency stability and accuracy of many Kenwood rigs.
-If you looking for a solution to keep the frequency of your rig stable over a wide temperature range, then is a TCXO the right choise!
+The CRuni-NG was designed for a improvement of the frequency stability and accuracy of many Icom rigs.
+If you looking for a solution to keep the frequency of your rig stable over a wide temperature range, then a CRuni-NG is the right choise!

 - Output level: 350 mVpp at 50 Ohm